“We Had to Stop Dreaming and Make a Decision.”

 - Tap takeover in a small café in New York City

 - Driving by vineyard on vineyard in beautiful Piedmont [Italy] on our way to get training on a bottling machine, just to learn that year the machine was absolute crap.
 The trip to Italy, however, was amazing!

 On all of these trips we’ve met great people, and we’ve discovered places we otherwise never would have visited.
 Running a brewery has been, and is, such a door opener.

-Graff Brygghus’ Combination Mash/Lauter Tun with local collaborator Geir
+Graff Brygghus’ mash tun / lauter tun combination with local collaborator Geir

-Graff Brygghus is a popular local destination.
-Aiding the popularity, Tromso is home to a university and Norway has a drinking age of 18 years.
+Graff Brygghus is a popular local Norwegian brewery.
+Aiding the popularity, Tromsø is home to a university and Norway has a drinking age of 18 years.
 Additionally, with 3 months of midnight sun and 3 months of northern lights, Graff is a popular destination for thirsty tourists.